OWASP/www-project-ai-testing-guide/Document/content/tests/AITG-APP-01_Testing_for_Prompt_Injection.md

 # AITG-APP-01 - Testing for Prompt Injection

 ### Summary
 Prompt injection vulnerabilities occur when user-provided prompts directly manipulate a large language model's (LLM) intended behavior, causing unintended or malicious outcomes.
 This includes overriding system prompts, exposing sensitive information, or performing unauthorized actions.
-In this section we analyse the basic Prompt injection techniques: dedicating separate testing for system prompts, sensitive information, unauthorized or harmful action.
+In this section we analyze the basic Prompt injection techniques: dedicating separate testing for system prompts, sensitive information, unauthorized or harmful action.

 A prompt injection includes (see.
 Lakera reference):
 - Instructions of what the testers want the AI to do.